SyLe-Van/Vucar---Inspection-Car-App/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is public and proprietary.

 ---